-There are 5 to 7 stages that are most common in the customer journey.
+There are around 6 stages that are most common in the customer journey.
 This is the complete journey, including everything from the very start of awareness of their need all the way through to loyalty to you, your product or company.
 It is important to know the customer journey in order to improve and streamline it as much as you can.
 We need to know each stage, how it affects the customer and how to improve the entire customer journey.
 How else do you know what your customers really want at key stages?

 I will run through an example with the marathon customer journey, also used in A Guide to Mental Models, then expand on each stage.

 Awareness: Going back to the marathon example, I am aware that there are marathons out there, I am sure there must be some that are not on a paved road.
 It is kind of hard to miss hearing about marathons anymore.
 Runners tend to brag a lot, as well as certain marathons, are very well known, like the Boston marathon.